 In the case that the periodicInterval is set and the missingDataDetect is TRUE, the Hosting CSE shall monitor the Time Series Data based on its periodicInterval.
 When the Hosting CSE detects a missing data point, the dataGenerationTime of the missing data point is inserted into the missingDataList attribute and the missingDataCurrentNr shall be increased by one.
 When the missingDataCurrentNr exceeds the missingDataMaxNr, the oldest dataGenerationTime shall be removed from missingDataList to enable the insertion of the new missing data point information and missingDataCurrentNr shall be set to the value of missingDataMaxNr.

-When an AE wants to be informed of the number of missing data points in a given renewable time duration, the AE should request the creation of a <subscription> resource and set the missingData in the eventNotificationCriteria conditions to specify the reporting policy.
-This enables the AE to keep track of the number of missing data points and the corresponding time-stamps over a predefined but renewable duration (i.e. the "window duration" of the missingData condition).
+When an AE wants to be informed of the number of missing data points in a given renewable time duration, the AE should send a create <subscription> request and set the missingData condition tag in the eventNotificationCriteria conditions to specify the reporting policy.
+This enables the AE to keep track of the number of missing data points and the corresponding timestamps over a predefined but renewable duration (i.e. the "window duration" of the missingData condition).

 When the Hosting CSE reports missing data points, it shall check the missingData condition in the subscription resources created for that purpose.

+A missing data point is detected if a <timeSeriesInstance> with a dataGenerationTime value within the expected dataGenerationTimeRange is not present in the Hosting CSE at the missing data detection time.

+Expected dataGenerationTime is defined as the dataGenerationTime of the first received <timeSeriesInstance> resource plus (N * periodicInterval)

+Expected dataGenerationTimeRange is defined as the expected dataGenerationTime +/- periodicIntervalDelta.

+Missing data detection time is defined as expected dataGenerationTime + missingDataDetectTimer.

-When the first missing data point is detected (i.e. a detection of the first discontinuous time-stamp) following the creation of a subscription, the Hosting CSE shall start a timer associated with that subscription and start counting the number of missing data points.
-The timer is set according to the "window duration" in the subscription's missingData condition.
+When the first missing data point is detected following the creation of a subscription,i.e. at its missing data detection time, the Hosting CSE shall start a timer associated with that subscription and start counting the number of missing data points.
+This timer starts at the missing data detection time and its duration is set to the "window duration" in the subscription's missingData condition.
 The reporting policy is governed by the rules below:

 If the total number of missing data points becomes equal to the "minimum specified missing number of the Time Series Data" specified in the subscription's missingData condition before the timer expires, a NOTIFY request shall be sent including the "number of missing data points" that have been detected since the start of the subscription's timer.
-The missing data points counter shall continue counting while the timer continues to run (since it did not expire).
+The missing data points counter shall continue counting while the “window duration” timer continues to run.
 A similar NOTIFY request shall be sent for each subsequent missing data point detected until the timer expires (see next bullet for behavior when the timer expires).
+The “window duration” timer does not stop before it expires.

-If the timer expires, the missing data points counter is reset back to 0.
-The timer is restarted upon detection of next missing data.
+When the timer expires, the missing data points counter is reset back to 0.
+This “window duration” timer is restarted only upon detection of next missing data point at its missing data detection time.

 The reset of the timer and the missing data points counter upon timer expiry shall continue until such time as the subscription is cancelled or terminated.